 SA Objective Commentary Score 1.Balanced communities The quantum of development that can be delivered in this location provides sufficient economies of scale to fund/develop facilities required by the community. ++ 2.
 Healthy and safe communities Location has potential for good links to Thames Gateway Greenway proposal 18. + 3.
 Housing 4.
-Economy & employment Potential for good links with London Southend Airport Employment site, however access to site difficult due to presence of railway line. + 5.
-Accessibility Further from the Town Centre and railway station than the West and East Rochford locations, but still proximal- also close to +

-London Southend Airport employment site.
-6. Biodiversity No significant effects identified.
+Economy & employment Potential for good links with London Southend Airport Employment site, however access to location difficult due to presence of railway line.
+Also potential for development in South Rochford to relate well to Southend. + 5.
+Accessibility Further from the Town Centre and railway station than the West and East Rochford locations, but still proximal- also close to London Southend Airport employment site. + 6.
+Biodiversity No significant effects identified.
 0 7.
 Cultural Heritage No significant effects identified.
 0 8.
 Landscape & townscape Within South Essex Coastal Towns Landscape Character Area.
-Development at this location is likely to cause coalescence with settlements in Southend -on-Sea Borough, therefore negative effects on landscape & townscape. • 9.
+Development at this location is likely to cause coalescence with settlements in Southend -on-Sea Borough, therefore negative effects on landscape & townscape. - 9.
 Climate change & energy 10.
 Water No significant effects identified.
 0 11.
-Land & Soil Located on grade 1 agricultural land. - 12.
-Air Quality Could further exacerbate Air Quality issues in Rochford Town Centre through increasing traffic on Southend Road. ?
+Land & Soil Located on grade 1 agricultural land. -

+12. Air Quality Could further exacerbate Air Quality issues in Rochford Town Centre through increasing traffic on Southend Road. ?
 13. Sustainable Design & construction